-Dr. Richardson had already used ROSA for several patients when Karen Kurtz sought his expert opinion.
+The medical team at UPMC had already used ROSA for several patients when Karen Kurtz sought their expert opinion.
 Now in her 30s, Karen was diagnosed with epilepsy at the age of 17.
 She suffered from complex partial seizures, which begin in the area of the brain that affects awareness.
 The seizures often left Karen dazed and she appeared to be staring off into space.
 She also experienced involuntary movements called automatisms, which can include involuntary chewing, swallowing, or hand clapping.

-“When I first met Karen and reviewed her medical history, I thought it was likely we’d be able to treat her seizures,” says Dr. Richardson.
-Thankfully, he was able to offer Karen the option of minimally invasive diagnostic testing using ROSA to locate the precise area of Karen’s brain that was causing her seizures.
+Thankfully, surgeons at the UPMC Epilepsy and Movement Disorders Program were able to offer Karen the option of minimally invasive diagnostic testing using ROSA to locate the precise area of Karen’s brain that was causing her seizures.

-One week after Karen’s first surgery, Dr. Richardson removed the electrodes.
-Then, using a minimally invasive approach, he removed the part of Karen’s brain causing the seizures.
+One week after Karen’s first surgery, doctors removed the electrodes.
+Then, using a minimally invasive approach, they removed the part of Karen’s brain causing the seizures.
 After surgery, Karen was quickly discharged without any significant speech problems and returned to work only a month later.
 She has been seizure-free since the operation.
 “Life has been great since I had the surgery,” she says.
 “I don’t have any real restrictions.
-And I’m able to do all of this because of my faith in God and having a great doctor like Dr. Richardson.”
+And I’m able to do all of this because of my faith in God and having a great doctor.”

 Karen’s treatment and results may not be representative of all similar cases.